 27. What would the harm have been in Jason answering this question truthfully?
 “We were having some problems, but we were working on them.”
 “We had some problems in the past, but we worked them out.”
 It wasn’t the first time Lindsay had tried to end the relationship.
 When they were living together at Shawnigan Lake, she started looking for a place of her own in Victoria, but he convinced her to stay with him, and they moved back to the city together.

 [Jason did answer the question truthfully and there is supporting evidence to go along with that.
 Where is the evidence that Jason lied?
 Where is the evidence that suggests Lindsay tried to end her relationship but Jason talked her into moving to the city?
 Many people have described Lindsay as a very driven, independent woman who could be feisty at times.
 She was not afraid to tell you exactly what she thought of you.
 “If she was mad at you, you would know it,” said her ex, Matt.
 That doesn’t sound like a woman who could be convinced into staying with a man she didn’t want to be with.
 Lindsay’s sister said Lindsay and Jason were extremely happy.
 She adored Jason.
 Every relationship has bumps in the road and people work them out.
 If you look at the whole picture Lindsay’s actions support she was happy with Jason.
 She went on a ski vacation with Jason and his family in January.
 She was living with Jason and spending time with Jason.
-All the photo’s of Lindsay and Jason depict a very happy looking couple.]
+All the photo’s of Lindsay and Jason depict a very happy looking couple.
+She was on a lunch date with Jason the day she was murdered.]

 28. Jason told Saanich police that on February 2, 2008, he and Lindsay had a late lunch together at Sauce.
 Then they split up, Lindsay to go to the house at De Sousa Place, and Jason to take a contract to SHC before meeting Lindsay at the house to drop off some papers.
 (Dateline NBC, September 17, 2010) On Dateline, according to what Jason told police, Lindsay headed to the house right after they had lunch together.
 If this is the truth, it changes the entire scope of the events leading up to her murder.
 Jason would have known what Lindsay’s intentions were when she left the restaurant.
 She would have shared that information with him.
 If she was going home to change her clothes, as was mentioned on the podcast, he would have known.
 Why not share that information on Dateline?

 [ The podcast is full of inaccurate/false information.
 The podcaster has no direct knowledge of the case nor does the Youtubers.
 I don’t recall ever hearing the investigators give a minute by minute account of Lindsay’s movements after she left Sauce.
 They gave a timeline based on Lindsay’s movements once she arrived at the DeSousa property.
 If Lindsay went home first to change the SP would have evidence of that period.
 Maybe she did, maybe she didn’t.
 Why do people quote all the inaccurate/false information provided by Podcasters and YouTubers who have no direct knowledge of the case yet they don’t quote factual detailed information that was shared by investigators who have direct knowledge of the case?
 What is the reason behind that?
+I think the reason is, the police facts don’t work with the C.F. conspiracy theories so they have to try and discredit the information shared by the police.
 The Podcasters and Youtubers are merely following a script and do not even acknowledge the factual details provided by the SP.
 The C.F. have one agenda and that is to discredit the SP because the SP reported to the media that all the information on social media is false/fabricated/misleading.
 That did not sit well with the C.F. ]

 29. If Lindsay had gone home to change, it’s likely people would have seen her.
 At that time of day on a Saturday there would have been people around.